open-estuary/estuary/doc/Deploy_Manual.4D02.md

    You must reboot your D02 board after above two steps, this new DTB file will be used on booting board.

-   Note: It is necessary to flash the DTB file to spiflash to solve a known MAC address duplicate Issue.Also it is to be noted that the DTB file should not be input in the Grub config file.
-So if you wish to use a modified DTB file, then you should always have it flashed to spiflash before bootup.
+   Note: It is necessary to flash the DTB file to spiflash to solve a known MAC address duplicate Issue.
+   Also it is to be noted that the DTB file should not be input in the Grub config file.
+So if you
+    wish to use a modified DTB file, then you should always have it flashed to spiflash before bootup.

 <h2 id="3">Bring up System</h2>